Understanding an ACH Return and What You Should Do About It

 Before discussing how ACH returns work, it’s important to understand the basics of an ACH payment.

 ACH payments are electronic transfers that are regulated by the National Automated Clearing House Association, or NACHA.
-ACH payments use the bank routing number and account information to transfer funds between banking institutions.
+ACH payments use the bank routing number and customer’s account information to transfer funds between banking institutions.
 These transactions usually process in one to three business days and are often a lower-cost option than credit or debit cards or wire transfers.

 Among other things, the ACH network is used for direct deposit, recurring bill payments, large transactions in the professional services industry, business-to-supplier transactions, and more.